Fabulang/stories/en/a1-camping-trip.md

 He packs cereal bars, peanut butter sandwiches, cheese and fruit.

 Louisa opens the cupboard.
-She takes out four cans of beans, five cans of tuna and eight cans of chopped tomatoes.
-Then she gets three packets of dry pasta.
+She takes out four cans of beans, five cans of tuna and eight cans of tomatoes.
+Then she gets three packets of pasta.
 She puts it all in her backpack.

 Her husband looks surprised.